Malware Analysis Process Matters

 Refocus On Endpoints And Data

-Tools to do real-time forensics, attack reconstruction, and malware analysis are becoming easier to use and more cost-effective; they bring clarity to security processes and prioritization of threats.
+Tools to do real-time forensics, attack reconstruction, and malware analysis are becoming easier to use and more cost-effective; they bring clarity to malware security processes and prioritization of malware threats.

 There’s no excuse for not having at least one staffer with forensic expertise.
 Start with free tools, such as Volatility or Cuckoo Sandbox, or spring for Guidance EnCase or AccessData’s FTK, and catch some tutorials on YouTube.
 These tools deliver deep, granular information, such as what processes, files, and network connections were involved in an attack.
 Budget for training, and have a process for IT to get physical access to the endpoint in question.

 Memory forensics is complex, no doubt.
 For example, there are over 20 different registry keys a piece of malware analysis can use to make sure it executes when a machine is rebooted.
 How the heck do you keep track of those reg keys when Microsoft makes a change in the next service pack?
 Endpoint threat detection and response systems, such as the open source El Jefe and offerings from CarbonBlack, CounterTack (which is where I work), and FireEye, aim to help IT efficiently and accurately prioritize their efforts.
 Instead of just alerting IT to a piece of malware attack , these tools tell you what files were accessed, what process connected to what IP addresses, and other information.
 If the Zeus malware really was just trying to steal banking info, maybe you don’t even need to rebuild the workstation, because you know the five process and eight files the malware analysis installed on the machine.
 You can just kill those processes and remove those files, while the user is still working, and get back to dealing with other threats.